molevolworkshop/moledata/README.md

 The divtime directory contains files used in the [Estimating a Time-Calibrated Phylogeny of Fossil and Extant Taxa using Morphological Data](https://revbayes.github.io/tutorials/fbd_simple/) tutorial (written Joëlle Barido-Sottani, Joshua Justison, April M. Wright, Rachel C. M. Warnock, Walker Pett, and Tracy A. Heath).

     revbayes.zip

+## Used in the Migrate lab

+Contributed by Peter Beerli.

+    migrate_tutorial.zip